Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - **Late LTV dominates high-value behavior.** Top campaigns are heavily dependent on Day 3 and Day 7 value generation.
 Day 0 metrics systematically underestimate their value.
 - **Volume and value do not always align.** High payment volume does not necessarily imply high LTV per payment event.
 Monetization efficiency provides a better quality signal than payment count alone.
 - **Reporting window structure matters.** Treating Day 0, Day 3, and Day 7 as independent windows changed the interpretation of timing-based metrics.
-- **Only 4 campaigns qualify as Scale candidates** out of 591 unique campaign entities, reflecting the concentration of acquisition quality in a small subset of the portfolio.
+- **Only 4 campaigns qualify as Scale candidates** out of 591 unique campaign entities, reflecting the concentration of stronger monetization signals in a small subset of the portfolio.
 - **Creative reuse alone does not guarantee stable performance.** Reused creative structures should be evaluated independently through campaign-level value, efficiency, and timing metrics.